Russia restricts Twitter services over 'illegal' content | DW | 10.03.2021

 The social media giant has been accused of not removing dangerous content from its platform despite tens of thousands of complaints.

-The statement from Roskomnadzor indicated that it had made over 28 thousand complaints to the social media company since 2017, including repeated requests to remove illegal links and publications.
+The Federal Service for the Supervision in the Sphere of Communications, Information Technology and Mass Media (Roskomnadzor) based its decision on Twitter's failure to remove "illegal content."

-The regulator cited 3,168 instances of illegal content that the platform had failed to remove.
-This included 2,569 cases of users inciting minors to commit suicide, 450 cases of child pornography and 149 cases of information on drug use.
+The regulator cited 2,569 cases of users inciting minors to commit suicide, 450 cases of child pornography and 149 cases of information on drug use.

+The statement indicated that Roskomnadzor had made over 28,000 complaints to Twitter since 2017, including repeated requests to remove illegal links and publications.

 Moscow has been increasingly tightening its grip on US-based social media platforms in an attempt to make them abide by Russian laws.